jbcarreon123/Macro-Bot-Net/README.md

 - **Plugins-Query-System:**
   Shows all the plugins and allows you to search Macro Deck 2 plugins and icon packs

+- **Macro-Deck Service Status system:**
+  Shows when a Macro Deck service went offline or online.

 ## Written by:
 - [@Develeon64](https://github.com/Develeon64)